 Rarely does one historical event have such an impact.
 The Long March of 1935 can be compared with Winston Churchill on the Dunkirk evacuation and Jack Kennedy on the Cuban Missile Crisis.
 The after effects reverberated on for 50 years and shaped China's position in the world.
 Although historians can agree on its importance, there the unanimity ends, the facts of the Long March continue to be hotly debated.

 By dogged determination and sheer good luck the Communists escaped their doom, surrounded and outnumbered at the Jiangxi Soviet to arrive at Shaanxi as war-hardened leaders to drive forward Communist Party policy for fifty years.
 The veterans of the Long March held the reins of power for the rest of their lifetimes and gave an outward show of solidarity and unity that gave China much needed stability and a springboard for rapid economic development.
-Shared hardship forged bonds of unbreakable loyalty and understanding.
+Shared hardship forged bonds of loyalty and understanding.
 Just as importantly Mao Zedong emerged from the Long March as a wily and effective leader who went on to lead the party and then the country for 35 years without any serious opposition.

 Although unintentional, it did turn out to be a very Long March, covering the distance of New York to San Francisco - and back 6,000 miles [9,656 kms] in just one year.
-The events of the Long March became such a potent symbol of Communist Chinese determination that no-one was permitted to question the achievement.
+The events of the Long March became such a potent symbol of Communist Chinese determination that no-one was permitted to question its achievements.
 The spirit of the Long March was for many years used to urge people to greater effort, to honor their sacrifice.
 Any suggestion that the Long Marchers fell short of heroism was regarded as unpatriotic.
 This has made it hard to uncover the true facts.
 At times some of the marchers did not live up to the high ideals, and some events were over-dramatized for propaganda purposes.
 However even if the achievements Long March were not as impressive as has been claimed the symbolic power has been just as important.

 The annihilation campaigns of the early 1930s led by Chiang Kaishek of the GMD (KMT) were the reason for the Long March.
 His view was that the Communists were terrorists and deserved no mercy, they were not ‘honorable’ opponents.
 His decision to exterminate rather than capture them and put them on trial certainly added to Communist determination, it was a life and death struggle.
 In October 1930, a GMD commander He Jian captured Mao's wife Yang Kaihui and their son Mao Anying.
 Mao Anying was forced to watch the torture and execution of his mother; Zhu De's first wife Wu Ruolin was arrested and executed - such was the brutality of the GMD.
 A massacre in Shanghai on 12th April 1927 of about 5,000 Communists (the 'White Terror ➚') is one of the worst atrocities of the campaign.